 The ITRA training system is unique, as it is made up of “Instruction” and “Assessment”.
-Instructors can teach any of the learning objectives within their level of instructor qualification and record such student attendance on our database.
+Instructors can teach any of the learning objectives within their instructor qualification and record such student attendance on our database.
 This allows instructors to teach just one teaching point, through to 300 teaching points on a course (naturally 300 teaching points would take some weeks) so there are no more ‘cookie cutter’ courses.

 Additionally, it is common in vocational competency frameworks that assessors only need to hold the standard they wish to teach and assess.
 In many cases, stakeholders have lost confidence in the competence of graduates of such standards.
 The ITRA system also provides for instructor certification, including the external revalidation of such persons and a code of conduct which often does not exist for vocational competency framework trainers.